 #8 Be Agnostic

 Device-agnostic that is.
 The last thing you want is for your conference room tech to derail meetings.
 For the ultimate in ease, the pieces all need to play nicely together.
-Whether you’re doing a complete ground-up install or want to upgrade your conference room as budget allows, choosing components that work well together is key.
+Whether you’re doing a complete ground-up installation or want to upgrade your conference room as budget allows, choosing components that work well together is key.

 #9 Go Wireless